Vicki L. McGarvey, Ed.D.

 Susan E. Spinella Sacks, Co-Coordinator; Assistant Director, Center for Sustainable Communities

-Hosted by the Center for Sustainable Communities in the Tyler School of Art / Division of Architecture and Environmental Design, EarthFest is an outdoor educational celebration of Earth Day held each year at Temple University Ambler.
+Hosted by Temple University Ambler and the Center for Sustainable Communities, EarthFest is an outdoor educational celebration of Earth Day held each year at Temple University Ambler.
 The mission of EarthFest is to promote environmental awareness using sustainable concepts, methods and practices to protect and preserve our environment.
 Organizations, businesses, colleges, high schools, middle schools, elementary schools and individuals demonstrate sustainable concepts and technologies.
 Thousands of students from all over the region come together and spend time learning about the world in which we live and the interconnected systems on which the lives of people and animals depend.
 This event is central to Ambler's values of student-centered learning, respect for the environment, and community engagement.

 The Greenhouse at Temple University Ambler provides students with a first-class facility to study plant and soil science.
 The energy-efficient greenhouse includes computerized climate controls and thermal blankets to protect the plants in the winter and shade them in the summer.
 Modern fertilizer injection systems water and fertilize plants simultaneously.
 In addition to being used for coursework, the greenhouse provides faculty and students with a facility to conduct horticulture research that is at the forefront of the industry.